Six Figures Under

 What a HUGE difference it made to upgrade to flannel sheets.

 When I buy flannel sheets, I try to find them on clearance during the summer.
-They still end up costing about $180 per queen-bed-sized sets.
+They still might end up costing $180 for a queen-sized set.
 The sets I’m using now are 8 and 10 years old and are still going strong.
 So they last.

 Flannel sheets are on our beds starting in mid-September through the end of May/early June.
 So the cost per night is pretty low.